 What is a Voluntary Export Restraint (VER)?

 A voluntary export restraint (VER) is a self-imposed trade restriction where the government of a country limits the amount of a certain good or category of goods that are allowed to be exported to a different country.
-The restraint could be a reduction in the exported amount or a complete restriction.
+The restraint could be a preset limit, a reduction in the exported amount, or a complete restriction.

 Except for the fact that it is imposed by the exporting country rather than the importing one, a VER essentially functions as an import quota or an import tariff.